 In SMU, restriction for taking double degree/major is relatively lower compared to other universities; in fact, taking double majors is encouraged by the university.
 If you want to have that flexibility, consider SMU in that respect.

 Both SMU and SUTD are considered specialized schools, so seekers of a more holistic education will find gratification in NTU and NUS instead.
 Both schools offer a substantial amount of credits for you to take modules outside of your discipline.
-They even provide the S/U option to take the stress off learning and exploring something that you like, but are not necessarily good in.
+They even provide the S/U option to take the stress off learning and exploring something that you like but are not necessarily good at.

 However, NUS and NTU allow S/U option for 4 modules taken during the undergraduate studies and students who convert a module to S/U module are only required to pass the module.
 Lastly, if you look at the GPA calculation for SMU, a B+ corresponds to 3.4 out of 4, while in other universities, a B+ corresponds to 4 out of 5.
 Keeping all the factors equal, it is slightly harder to get the same grade in SMU than in other places.
 Read more about the different GPA systems.